juliansilerio/course-lookup/README.md

 You may want to generate HTML or PDF versions of these projects.
 To do so, you'll need `pandoc`.

-Here's an example of how to convert `course-lookup-interview.` to HTML.
+Here's an example of how to convert `course-lookup-interview.md` to HTML.

 ```
 $ pandoc -s -S course-lookup-interview.md -t html5 -o course-lookup-interview.html